 The St. Johns County Sunshine Bus Company provides two distinct modes; a Fixed-Route system, with an established schedule that operates within the St. Augustine Urbanized Area, and a Demand Response door-to-door service, or paratransit service that operates by reservation and is available to those qualified as Transportation Disadvantaged, as well as those who qualify for Medicaid non-emergency transportation.

-The St Johns County 2012-2021 Transit Development Plan (TDP), adopted in August 2011, is the strategic guide for public transportation in St Johns County for a ten-year period.
+The St Johns County 2021 Major Update of the Transit Development Plan (TDP), adopted on August 17, 2021, is the strategic guide for public transportation in St Johns County.
 The Florida Department of Transportation requires public transit providers that receive state funding to develop and adopt a TDP consistent with Chapter 14-73.001 of the Florida Administrative Code, and section 341.071 of the Florida Statutes.
 A major update to the TDP is conducted every five years, and an Annual Progress Report is done in the years following the major update.
-Information on The St Johns County Council on Aging transportation services can be accessed at sunshinebus.net/schedules-phase-2/
+Information on The St Johns County Council on Aging transportation services can be accessed at sunshinebus.net.

 Bus Stop Shelter Installations